nasoma/image-generator/README.md

 # AI Image Generator

-This AI image generator is built using Python and Flet, utilizing the Flux.1 model, including both the ‘dev’ and ‘schnell’ variants, served via the DeepInfra API.
+This simple AI image generator is built using Python and Flet, utilizing the Flux.1 model, including both the ‘dev’ and ‘schnell’ variants, served via the DeepInfra API.
 To use it, you will need a DeepInfra API key.
 Currently, it is only compatible with macOS.

 ## Getting Started

+### Download

+Go to [releases](https://github.com/nasoma/image-generator/releases) and download the latest zip archive.

 ### Obtain DeepInfra API Key: